hatamiarash7/ar-paas-action/README.md

 ## Customizing

-Following inputs can be used as `step.with` keys
+Following inputs can be used as `with` keys

 | Name        | Type     | Default | Description                                                                         |
 | ----------- | -------- | ------- | ----------------------------------------------------------------------------------- |